marius311/boinc-server-docker/docs/cookbook.md

 * **example_project/with_b2d** - this has `boinc2docker` pre-installed, just like the test server
 * **example_project/without_b2d** - if you don't need `boinc2docker`, this image comes without it and is slightly smaller

-The first step is to copy one of these two folders to a new folder, which for the purpose of this guide we will call `myproject/` (you can, and should, version control this folder so that you have your project's entire history saved, e.g. like at [Cosmology@Home](https://github.com/marius311/cosmohome)).
+The first step is to copy one of these two folders to a new folder, which for the purpose of this guide we will call `myproject/` (you can, and should, version control this folder so that you have your project's entire history saved, e.g. like [Cosmology@Home](https://github.com/marius311/cosmohome)).
 The folder structure will look like this,

 ```
 myproject/
+    Makefile
     docker-compose.yml
     images/
         apache/